 Remember this basic truth: Lost people act like they are lost because they are lost.

 A lost person can’t act any other way than who he is—lost and outside of Christ.
-Therefore, even the most skilled and influential human persuasion is insufficient, in itself, to save men from their sins.
+Therefore, even the most skilled and influential human persuasion is insufficient to save men from their sins.

 People can’t be convinced of their need for Jesus until they are convicted that they are lost in their sin.
 And, it is the Holy Spirit who convicts men of their sin.
 He speaks to the heart of a man, using the power of the living Word of God, appealing to a man’s spirit to turn in repentance to Christ.
 For “godly sorrow brings repentance that leads to salvation” (2 Cor.
 7:10).